 Nettle pesto can be eaten by the spoonful for quick energy, and for fast sinus congestion relief.
 Whenever my sinuses are acting up due to weather, living in the city, dust in the house, I take a container of nettle pesto out of the freezer, defrost it in cool water, and eat a couple of spoonfuls as is.
 Works a charm every time and I get the added bonus of extra energy!

 The components in the hollow hairs that cause the sting of nettles are completely neutralized with the food processor.
-Think about it: the acids in nettles are the plant’s response to being just so tasty.
-Wait.
-Whuuuut?!
+Think about it: the neurotransmitters and acids in the hairs are the plant’s defense response to being just so tasty.
 The will to survive and thrive is not just an animal/human instinct.
 The plants want to have a full life as well!